lionhard83/mine-sweeper/README.md

-# Simple Mine Sweeper Game in rReact
+# Simple Mine Sweeper Game in React

 #### We have used throughout this exercise